 Over time, these repeated infections can permanently damage the walls of the airways.
 The airways widen.
 They become scarred and thickened.
 Over time, they may not be able to transfer oxygen in the air from the lungs to the body.
 Anyone can develop bronchiectasis.
-But it is more common in women.
-In children, it affects more boys than girls.
+But it is more common in people identified as female at birth.
+In children, it affects people identified as male at birth more often.

 Bronchiectasis is not common in the U.S. It is more widespread in parts of the world that have poor access to healthcare and a higher risk of lung infections.

 How to say it

 Anything that causes constant damage to the airways can lead to bronchiectasis.
 Lung infections are also a major cause.
 So, too, are diseases that either damage the lungs themselves or make lung infections more likely.
 These include:

 - Cystic fibrosis (leads to nearly 50 of every 100 cases in the U.S.)

 - Chronic obstructive pulmonary disease (COPD)

 - Chronically inhaling food or liquids into the lungs

 - Certain autoimmune diseases, such as rheumatoid arthritis